 Sometimes it’s only in hindsight that you can see the big picture.

-Thanks to everyone who supported me and my effort at this race through the years, especially those that crewed and paced me— Christy, Tim, Chris Davenport, Neal Beidleman, Pete Gaston, Jesse Rickert, Eric Sullivan, Kathy Fry, Sean Shean, Chase Edgerton, Lissa, Andy, and Chris Chaffin.
+Thanks to everyone who supported me and my effort at this race through the years, especially those that crewed and paced me— Christy, Tim, Chris Davenport, Neal Beidleman, Pete Gaston, Jesse Rickert, Eric Sullivan, Kathy Fry, Sean Shean, Chase Edgerton, Lissa Ballinger, Andy Docken, and Chris Chaffin.
 You’re the best.
 I couldn’t have done it without you.